QuantEcon/lecture-python-intro/in-work/inequality.md

 Another popular measure of inequality is the top shares.

-Measuring specific shares are less complex than the Lorenz curve or the Gini coefficient.
+Measuring specific shares is less complex than the Lorenz curve or the Gini coefficient.

 As before, suppose that the sample $w_1, \ldots, w_n$ has been sorted from smallest to largest